-We have used our stem cell-derived human cardiomyocytes (VSTA-CMsTM) to design and develop CardioSafe 3DTM, our novel, customized in vitro bioassay system for predicting potential cardiotoxicity of new drug candidates, including drug rescue candidates.
+We have used our stem cell-derived human cardiomyocytes (VSTA-CMsTM) to design and develop CardioSafe 3DTM, our novel, customized in vitro bioassay system for predicting potential cardiotoxicity of new drug candidates, including the drug candidates included in our drug rescue programs.
 We believe CardioSafe 3D is more comprehensive and clinically predictive than the hERG assay, currently the only in vitro cardiac safety assay required by FDA guidelines.
-Our stem cell-derived hepatocytes (VSTA-hepsTM), highly-functional, non-transformed, mature human hepatocytes, are the foundation of LiverSafe 3DTM, our novel, customized bioassay system for predicting potential liver toxicity of new drug candidates, including potential drug metabolism issues and adverse drug-drug interactions.
+Our stem cell-derived hepatocytes VSTA-heps, highly-functional, non-transformed, mature human hepatocytes, are the foundation of LiverSafe 3DTM, our novel, customized bioassay system for predicting potential liver toxicity of new drug candidates, including potential drug metabolism issues and adverse drug-drug interactions.
 We believe our VSTA-heps have more functionally useful life-span in culture than primary (cadaver) hepatocytes used in FDA-required drug metabolism studies and overcome numerous problems related to commercially-available primary hepatocytes currently used in FDA-required in vitro hepatocyte assays for drug metabolism, such as limited supply, unknown health status of the donor and genetic differences.
-We believe our Human Clinical Trials in a Test Tube platform, anchored by VSTA-CMs, VSTA-heps, CardioSafe 3D and LiverSafe 3D, offers a new paradigm for evaluating and predicting potential heart and liver toxicity of new drug candidates, including drug rescue candidates, early in development, long before costly, high risk human clinical trials.
+We believe our Human Clinical Trials in a Test Tube platform, anchored by VSTA-Cheps, CardioSafe 3D and LiverSafe 3D, offer a new paradigm for evaluating and predicting potential heart and liver toxicity of new drug candidates, including new drug candidates included in our drug rescue programs, early in development, long before costly, high risk human clinical trials.

 We believe using CardioSafe 3D and LiverSafe 3D for our drug rescue programs is the highest-value near term commercial application of the human cells we produce and the novel, customized bioassay systems we have designed and developed.
-Our drug rescue activities are focused on producing new, safer variants of still-promising new drug candidates previously discovered, optimized and tested for efficacy by pharmaceutical companies and others but terminated before FDA approval due to unexpected heart toxicity or liver toxicity.
-We refer to these still-promising new drug candidates as Drug Rescue Candidates To.
-Our drug rescue strategy involves leveraging CardioSafe 3D and LiverSafe 3D to attempt to significantly reduce the toxicity that caused Drug Rescue Candidates to be terminated, and bring new, safer versions of them back into development as promising proprietary new drug candidates.
-We refer to the new, safer versions of Drug Rescue Candidates we are focused on producing as Drug Rescue Variants we anticipate that each lead Drug Rescue Variant we optimize in vitro for safety and efficacy will be suitable as a new drug development program, either internally or under a revenue-generating out-license arrangement with a pharmaceutical or biotechnology company.
-We have identified and screened using our CardioSafe 3D assays multiple Drug Rescue Candidates.
-Together with our presisting CardioSafe 3D validation data, we believe the results of our assessments demonstrate that CardioSafe 3D can correctly distinguish varying levels of cardiotoxicity between new drug candidates, including Drug Rescue Candidates and Drug Rescue Variants.
-We are now prepared to launch multiple CardioSafe 3D drug rescue programs with proceeds from this Offering.
+Our drug rescue activities are focused on producing new, safer variants of still-promising new drug candidates previously discovered, optimized and tested for efficacy by pharmaceutical companies and others but terminated before FDA approval due to unexpected cardiac toxicity or liver toxicity.
+We refer to these still-promising new drug candidates as Drug Rescue Candidates Two unexpected toxicity that caused Drug Rescue Candidates to be terminated, and bring new, proprietary safer versions of them back into development as promising new drug candidates.
+We refer to the new, safer versions of Drug Rescue Candidates we develop as Drug Rescue Variants we develop as Drug Rescue Variant optimized in vitro for safety and efficacy will be suitable as a new drug development program, either internally or under a revenue-generating out-license arrangement with a pharmaceutical or biotechnology company.
+We have identified and screened using our CardioSafe 3D assays.
+We are not prepared to launch multiple CardioSafe 3D drug rescue programs with proceeds from this Offering.